 2.3.2 Right to Reduce Tier 2 Long-Term Rate Election Amount Without a Fee

-«Customer Name» shall have a one-time right to request to reduce its Tier 2 Long-Term Rate election amount under options A, B, or C, without any charges or fees, if (1) «Customer Name» submits a written request to BPA prior to August 1, 2027, and (2) BPA has not acquired power for the purposes of serving «Customer Name»’s Tier 2 Long-Term Rate purchase obligation.
+«Customer Name» shall have a one-time right to request to reduce its Tier 2 Long-Term Rate election amount under options A, B, or C, without any charges or fees, if: (1) «Customer Name» submits a written request to BPA prior to August 1, 2027, and (2) BPA has not acquired power for the purposes of serving «Customer Name»’s Tier 2 Long-Term Rate purchase obligation.

 BPA, in its sole discretion, shall determine whether «Customer Name»’s request to reduce its Tier 2 Long-Term Rate election amount meets the notice requirements.
 BPA shall notify «Customer Name» if the request does not meet the notice requirements.